 FortyX80 exists to catapult the growth of entrepreneurs across southwestern Pennsylvania.

-This is accomplished by strengthening the region's entrepreneurial framework through: increased access to capital, educational programming, and promoting SWPA globally as a premier location for start-ups, talent, and technology.
+This is accomplished by strengthening the region's entrepreneurial framework through: increased access to capital, educational programming, and promoting South Western PA globally as a premier location for start-ups, talent, and technology.

 FortyX80 is supported by grants made by foundations, the Pennsylvania Department of Community and Economic Development, and seed funding from the Pittsburgh Technology Council.

 We meet with Pittsburgh's growth-stage start-ups to assist in establishing connections with global funders and commercial partners.
 Our Watch List is a group of innovative, investment-ready companies.
-For more information about joining the Watch List, please email our Executive Director, Alicia McGinnis, and introduce yourself.
+Reach out to our Director of Growth Capital, Ketaki Desai, to join the Watch List.

 Meet Our Team